 The Reflective Grk: Vinarija Križ Grk 2016

 Located in Pelješac, a peninsula in southern Dalmatia, Križ is an eco-certified producer of Plavac Mali and Grk wines.
-Its two-hectare vineyard is farmed with biodynamic practice.
+Its two-hectare vineyard is farmed with biodynamic principles.

 Proprietor and winemaker Denis Bogoević Marušić brought the Grk vines to Pelješac and debuted his skin-contact Grk with his 2015 harvest.
-Natural fermentation occurred in the barrels and maceration lasted for less than a week.
-No sulfur was added and the wine was bottled without filtration.
+Natural fermentation occurs in the barrels and maceration lasts for less than a week.
+No sulfur is added and the wine is bottled without filtration.

-Vinarija Križ’s Grk has a bittersweet bouquet that evokes citrus rind, woodsmoke, and nuts.
+Vinarija Križ’s Grk has a bittersweet bouquet that evokes citrus rind, dried Mediterranean herbs, woodsmoke, and nuts.
 It’s buoyant on the palate with white tea-like astringency.
-A macerated Grk that retains freshness while simultaneously exhibits the compelling aspects of a well-made amber wine (orange wine).
+A macerated Grk that retains freshness while simultaneously exhibits the compelling oxidative and phenolic aspects of a well-made amber wine (orange wine).

 [Watch Video] Plavac Mali and Grk from Križ Winery

-Widely considered to be the finest steward of Grk, Frano Bire’s Grk enjoys a cult-like following.
-Procuring a bottle of Bire Grk can take a lot of effort.
+Widely considered to be the finest steward of Grk, Frano Bire enjoys a cult-like following in Croatia.
+Procuring a bottle of Bire’s wine can take a lot of effort.
 If you make it to his cellar, you are limited to purchasing only a few bottles.

-Bire also produces another bottling of Grk that goes through long sur-lie aging in the barrel.
-The annual production for this wine is merely 1,000 liters.
-Called Grk Defora, it has astounding depth and complexity.
-The grapes come from a rocky vineyard (karst landform) located on the south side of the island.
-We think it’s one of the best Croatian white wine.
+Bire Grk Defora Sur Lie is certainly one of the best Croatian white wines.
 Case in point: we tasted this wine next to a Domaine de la Janasse’s Châteauneuf-du-Pape 2016, and many people in the group agreed that Bire Grk Defora may be a better wine for immediate consumption and even after short-term aging.

 [Watch Video] Rare Croatian White Grape Grk